 As it began its descent from 3000’, the helicopter was struck by lightning.
 Initially this caused severe vibrations followed by, a few minutes later, loss of tail rotor control, resulting in an immediate ditching in heavy seas.

 The cause of the loss of tail rotor control was confirmed to be caused by lightning damage.
-Significant damage and mass loss occurred at the tail rotor as one of the carbon composite tail rotor blades got hit with a strike that exceeded its lightning protection capability, the report can be found here.
+Significant damage occurred at the tail rotor as one of the carbon composite tail rotor blades got hit with a strike that exceeded its lightning protection capability.
+The report can be found here.

-Other reports where less sever than this, where it has been concluded lightning tends to enter and exits the helicopter fuselage via the main and tail rotor, but typically leaves damage in the electrical components, avionics and other flight sensors, with nav equipment magnetised and therefore unusable.
+Other reports were less severe than this, where it has been concluded that lightning tends to enter and exit the helicopter fuselage via the main and tail rotor, but typically leaves damage in the electrical components, avionics and other flight sensors, with nav equipment magnetised and therefore unusable.

-As time progressed, numerous organisations have become significantly more capable of forecasting triggered lightning.
-The UK Met Office has developed a model that can predict the timing and location of 80% of helicopter triggered lightning strikes and to this day is heavily relied upon by various helicopter operators.
+As time has progressed, numerous organisations have become significantly more capable of forecasting triggered lightning.
+The UK Met Office has developed a model that can predict the timing and location of 80% of helicopter triggered lightning strike.
+To this day, it is heavily relied upon by various helicopter operators.

 To show how important the temperature band can be, have a look in this table provided by the Royal Meteorological Society:

-For helicopter triggered lightning, the North Sea area is one of the few places in the world where the conditions are so enabling for substantial periods, together with sections of sea near Japan.
-Between the period of 1991 and 2010, 34 lightning strikes on offshore helicopters have been reported, which is just under 2 strikes every year.
+For helicopter triggered lightning, the North Sea area is one of the few places in the world where the conditions are present for substantial periods, together with sections of sea near Japan.
+Between the period of 1991 and 2010, 34 lightning strikes on offshore helicopters have been reported in the North Sea Area, out of 36 total.
+This is just under 2 strikes every year.
+The table below shows the data for all 36 strikes:

 To download the entire research paper, please find it here: